buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcPointOnSurface.md

 # IfcPointOnSurface

-The _IfcPointOnSurface_ is a point defined by two parameter value of its defining surface.
+The _IfcPointOnSurface_ is a point defined by two parameter value of its defining surface.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992